 Mode of instruction

 8 2-hour lectures and guest lecturers.
 They outline the main concepts and theories and illustrate them using examples from clinical practice.
-The material from the lectures is part of the exam literature, so attendance is highly recommended.
+Scientific papers form the basis of the study material but the material from the lectures is also part of the exam literature, so attendance is highly recommended.

 Multiple choice examination (70%) and open questions (30%).

 The Institute of Psychology uses fixed rules for grade calculation and compulsory attendance.
 It also follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of these three policies.

 - 25-30 Scientific and review papers (to be announced on Blackboard)